-HARMAN expects not only a 0-error philosophy from suppliers, but also excellent performance regarding delivery performance, cost competitiveness, technological support, best-in-class problem solving process and cooperation /communication.
+HARMAN expects not only a zero defect and zero ppm philosophy from suppliers, but also excellent performance regarding delivery performance, cost competitiveness, technological support, best-in-class problem solving process and cooperation /communication.

 This Supplier Quality Manual (SQM) describes the expectations placed by HARMAN on its suppliers regarding quality and delivery performance, as well as the formalities and processes which must be followed in partnership with HARMAN.
 Quality and environment-relevant processes from concept phase to series production or series delivery of supplied parts are detailed within.